Review and Approve Actions

 Confidence scoring

-Every proposed action has a confidence score from 0-100.
-This score represents how certain the AI is that you'll approve this action based on your past approvals and the current context.
+Every execution that reaches an approval step has a confidence score from 0-100.
+This score is a quality assessment based on validation signals, pattern matching against past approvals, and the current input data.

 How confidence works:

-- Low confidence (0-40): The AI isn't sure what you'd want — edge case, ambiguous situation, or not enough past data.
+- Low confidence (0-40): The execution has high uncertainty — edge case, ambiguous input, or not enough past data.
 These always require manual approval.

-- Medium confidence (40-70): The AI has seen similar situations and thinks it knows what you'd approve, but there's enough variation that it escalates for review.
+- Medium confidence (40-70): The system has seen similar patterns and expects approval, but there's enough variation that it escalates for review.

-- High confidence (70-100): The AI is very certain based on your approval history.
+- High confidence (70-100): The system is confident based on your approval history.
 You can optionally set auto-approval thresholds for these.

 Confidence improves over time:

-As you approve and reject proposals, the AI learns your preferences.
-A workflow that starts at 20% confidence (always escalates) can graduate to 80% confidence (rarely needs approval) after a few weeks of feedback.
+As you approve and reject, the system learns your patterns.
+A workflow step that starts at 20% confidence (always escalates) can graduate to 80% confidence (rarely needs approval) after a few weeks of feedback.

 This is how workflows learn — they start supervised, learn from your decisions, and gradually become autonomous for routine cases while still escalating unusual situations.